vega/vega-lite/site/tutorials/gettings_started.md

 ## Publish your Visualization Online

-You can export visualizations as images from the [online editor](https://vega.github.io/vega-editor/?mode=vega-lite).
+You can export your visualization as an image from the [online editor](https://vega.github.io/vega-editor/?mode=vega-lite).
 However, if you want to embed your visualization on a website, you can create a web page with the following content.

 ```html
 <!DOCTYPE html>